JeffGiroux/f5_terraform/GCP/Autoscale_via_lb/README.md

   - 'ksecret' contains the value of the service account private key (ex. "-----BEGIN PRIVATE KEY-----\nMIIEvgIBAmorekeystuffbla123\n-----END PRIVATE KEY-----\n").
 Currently used for BIG-IP telemetry streaming to Google Cloud Monitoring (aka StackDriver).
 If you are not using this feature, you do not need this secret in Secret Manager.
   - Refer to [Template Parameters](#template-parameters)
 - This template deploys into an existing network
   - You must have a VPC for management and a VPC for data traffic (client/server).
 The management VPC will have one subnet for management traffic.
-The other VPC will have one subnet for data traffic.
+The External VPC will have one subnet for data traffic.
+The Internal VPC will have one subnet as well.
-  - Firewall rules are required to pass traffic to the application.
-These ports will depend on your application and the ports you choose to use.
+  - Firewall rules are required to pass traffic to the application
-  - BIG-IP will require tcp/22 and tcp/443 for management access
+    - BIG-IP will require tcp/22 and tcp/443 on the mgmt network
+    - Application access will require tcp/80 and tcp/443 on the external network
     - Google Health Checks will require tcp/40000 on the external network.
 Refer to [Google Health Check Concepts](https://cloud.google.com/load-balancing/docs/health-check-concepts) to see source IP ranges for the Google probes.
 These IP ranges and ports (tcp/40000 in this example) need to be open in your firewall rules on the external network.
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started.